text2gene/medgen-mysql/README.rst

 ========================

-This package greatly simplifies the creation of local mirrors for NLM National Library of Medicine sources, which currently incluxsdes:
+This package greatly simplifies the creation of local mirrors for NLM National Library of Medicine sources, which currently includes:

 - NCBI Medical Genetics linked sources
 - PubMed annotated content